The Best Italian Pasta Experience: Ten Must-Try Dishes

 6. Orecchiette ai Cime di Rapa

 Orecchiette (little ears) is a homemade pasta commonly found in Puglia, Southern Italy.
 The name indicates the pasta’s shape: small, domed, white disks with one smooth side and one rough side to hold the sauce.
-Unlike other fresh pasta, eggs are not usually included in its preparation.
+Unlike other fresh pasta, its preparation usually does not include eggs.
 If you drive through Puglia during springtime, it is not uncommon to see young and old women sitting outside around tables, diligently pressing each piece of dough into an Orecchiette with their right thumbs and gossiping about the latest happenings in the neighborhood.

 This pasta probably originated in Provence, where a similar pasta was made and then introduced into southern Italy by the Anjous, a French dynasty that dominated Puglia during the 1200s.
-Nowadays, the typical sauce to accompany these delicious “little ears” is made with “Cime di Rapa,” a bitter leafy green known as Rapini in English.
+Nowadays, chefs typically make the sauce to accompany these delicious “little ears” with “Cime di Rapa,” a bitter leafy green known as Rapini in English.
 If you can’t find Rapini, broccoli is a good substitute.
 Ingredients are rapini (or broccoli), garlic, anchovies, olive oil, Pecorino, and toasted breadcrumbs.

 Orecchiette ai Cime di Rapa